copleykj/meteor-simple-publish/README.md

 ##Features##

 - Simple API
+- Avoids wasting valuable cpu resources by only starting the minimum number of observers
-- Proper clean-up of cursor observers
+- Proper clean-up of cursor observers to avoid memory leaks in you publications
 - Proper removal of related documents when a document is removed.
 - Avoids adding or removing the same record repeatedly to mitigate [Meteor issue #944](https://github.com/meteor/meteor/issues/944).